Advanced Search

 ZHANG Zheng, YIN Guanchun, ZHANG Bo, et al. A semantic knowledge complementarity based decoupling framework for semi-supervised class-imbalanced medical image segmentation[C].
 2025 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Nashville, USA, 2025: 25940–25949. doi: 10.1109/CVPR52734.2025.02416.

 TARVAINEN A and VALPOLA H. Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results[C].
-Proceedings of the 31st International Conference on Neural Information Processing Systems, Long Beach, USA, 2017: 1195–1204.
+The 31st International Conference on Neural Information Processing Systems, Long Beach, USA, 2017: 1195–1204.

 SOHN K, BERTHELOT D, LI Chunliang, et al. FixMatch: Simplifying semi-supervised learning with consistency and confidence[C].
-Proceedings of the 34th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2020: 51.
+The 34th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2020: 51.

 ASSEFA M, NASEER M, GANAPATHI I I, et al. DyCON: Dynamic uncertainty-aware consistency and contrastive learning for semi-supervised medical image segmentation[C].
 2025 IEEE/CVF Conference on Computer Vision and Pattern Recognition, Nashville, USA, 2025: 30850–30860. doi: 10.1109/CVPR52734.2025.02873.